Streetcars in New Orleans: Current rolling stock

-The St. Charles Avenue Line has traditionally used streetcars of the type that were common all over the United States in the early parts of the 20th century.
-Most of the streetcars running on this line are Perley Thomas cars dating from the 1920s.
-The one exception is an 1890s vintage streetcar that is still in running condition; it is used for maintenance and special purposes.
-Unlike most North American cities with streetcar systems, New Orleans never adopted PCC cars in the 1930s or 1940s, and never traded in older streetcars for modern light rail vehicles in the later 20th century.
-New Orleanians also continue to prefer use of the term streetcar, rather than trolley, tram, or light rail.
+The St. Charles Avenue Line has long operated traditional streetcars of a type once common throughout the United States in the early 20th century.
+Most of the streetcars currently in service on the line are Perley Thomas-built vehicles dating from the 1920s.
+One exception is a restored car from the 1890s, which remains operational and is occasionally used for maintenance duties and special events.
+Unlike many other North American cities, New Orleans never adopted PCC streetcars in the 1930s or 1940s, nor did it replace older equipment with modern light rail vehicles in the later 20th century.
+Locally, the term streetcar remains preferred over alternatives such as trolley, tram, or light rail.
+See, for example, the RTA web site.